 |Permissions||Individual permissions assigned to this service account.
 For example, give the account Proxies permission to interact with proxies or Alerts permissions to retrieve data from alerts.|

-After you create the account, you can change role or group assignment for individual accounts.
+After you create the account, you can change its role or group assignment.
 The process is the same for user accounts and service accounts.

 Deactivate or Activate a Service Account